-U.S. Raw meat products FSIS Certificate processed, authorization number assigned by the competent authority, lot number and production date.
-4. The egg products are packed, in special boxes, sealed recipients dripping proof, if it is the case, clearly identifying the plant of origin and that they were conditioned for its transport in refrigerated containers that guarantee refrigeration or freezing temperature, according to the product.
-5. The time elapsed in between its process and shipment is no longer than 6 months (applicable to frozen products).
-6. The vehicles and containers were washed and disinfected, previous to the shipment of the product, using authorized products in the exporting country, in accordance with the importer country.
-The containers were sealed in a way that the seals can only be removed by the corresponding sanitary authorities of the in transit or final destination country.
-E coli 0 157 H-7, Staphylococcus aureus Food Safety AgricultureH ealth - Food Control U.S. (just packed) Canned FSIS Certificate Commercial Sterility Food Health - Food Control U.S. meat Sugar Certificate of Enriched with Vitamin "A" (IU), Sacarose content Safety Food Health - Food Control U.S. Salt Analysis Certificate of Analysis Iodine content (ppm), Moisture, Sodium chloride, Ash Safety Food Safety Health - Food Control U.S. Fish and crustacea ns raw and frozen packed Analysis Certificate of Analysis Certificate of Analysis Preservants, Organoleptic, Feces coliforms (E. coli), Staphylococcus aureus, Salmonella sp.
-Food Safety Health - Food Control U.S. Fish and crustacea ns, precooke d, cooked, salted, and smoked Free Sales Certificate Certificate of Analysis Preservants, Organoleptics, Feces coliforms (E. coli), Staphylococcus aureus, Salmonella sp.
-Food Safety Health - Food Control U.S. Live cattle - younger than 30 months of age Animal Health Certificat e (bilingual The bovine animals must be accompanied by a U.S. Origin Health Certificate in English and Spanish issued by a veterinarian so authorized by the U.S. Department of Agriculture (USDA) and endorsed by a Veterinary Services (VS) veterinarian.
+U.S. Raw meat products (just packed) FSIS Certificate E coli 0 157 H-7, Staphylococcus aureus Food Safety AgricultureHe alth - Food Control U.S. Canned meat FSIS Certificate Commercial Sterility Food Safety Health - Food Control U.S. Sugar Certificate of Analysis Enriched with Vitamin "A" (IU) , Sacarose content Food Safety Health - Food Control U.S. Salt Certificate of Analysis lodine content (ppm), Moisture, Sodium chloride, Ash Food Safety Health - Food Control U.S. Fish and crustaceans raw and frozen packed Certificate of Analysis Certificate of Analysis Preservants, Organoleptic, Feces coliforms (E. coli), Staphylococcus aureus, Salmonella sp.
+Food Safety Health - Food Control U.S. Fish and crustaceans, precooked, cooked, salted, and smoked Free Sales Certificate Certificate of Analysis Preservants, Organoleptics, Feces coliforms (E. coli), Staphylococcus aureus, Salmonella sp.
+Food Safety Health - Food Control U.S. Live cattle - younger than 30 months of age Animal Health Certificate (bilingual) The bovine animals must be accompanied by a U.S. Origin Health Certificate in English and Spanish issued by a veterinarian so authorized by the U.S. Department of Agriculture (USDA) and endorsed by a Veterinary Services (VS) veterinarian.
 The certificate must contain the name and address of the consignor and the consignee, and complete permanent identification (tattoo or iron brand) of the animals including number, breed, age, and sex of each animal to be exported.
 Additional certification must include: CERTIFICATION STATEMENTS 1.
 The United States is free of akabane, contagious bovine pleuropnemonia, foot-and-mouth disease, Boophilus spp. ticks, rinderpest, Rift valley fever and screwworm.
 2. Regarding bovine spongiform encephalopathy (BSE) the following three statements are made: a) The United States has had an active surveillance program in place for more than a decade.
 This program has exceeded the international guidelines established by the World Organization for Animal Health (OIE). b) In the United States there are animal health regulations in place that prohibit the feeding of ruminants with meat and bone meal and greaves of ruminant origin since 1997.
 This prohibition is strictly enforced. c) The bovine animals to be exported to Guatemala, must be younger than 30 months of age, and have been identified with permanent identification which allows them to be traced back to their dam and herd of origin.
-In the herds of origin of the bovine animals there has not been any clinical evidence of BSE during the Animal Health Agriculture last seven (7) years.
+In the herds of origin of the bovine animals there has not been any clinical evidence of BSE during the last seven (7) years.
 Note: Guatemala requires that the animals' identification must allow them to be traced back from the country of destination to their dam and herd of origin in the United States.
 3. The bovine animals were born, raised, and have remained in the United States.
-The farm of origin is located in the center of an area of at least 15 km radius around the farm in which no quarantine or clinical cases of infectious or contagious diseases of bovidae has been diagnosed including anthrax, leptospirosis, rabies, and vesicular stomatitis within 120 days prior to export.
-4. The bovine animals originate from farms recognized as free of brucellosis and tuberculosis during the past 12 months and are not from any herd being depopulated due to these diseases.
-5. The bovine animals originate from herds free of cases or outbreaks of the following diseases during the past 24 months: bovine leucosis, bovine infectious rhinotracheitis, bovine viral diarrhea, campylobacteriosis, and trichomoniasis.
-6. The bovine animals were isolated under official supervision from other animals, and they remained so for not less than 30 days prior to the date of export.
-7. Preventive treatments: All bovine animals were treated on , which is within 15 days prior to shipment, with , an approved product that provides broad-spectrum coverage against internal parasites.
-They were also treated at the same time with , an approved product for use against external parasites.
-In addition, all the animals were treated within 15 days prior to exportation with long-acting oxytetracycline IM at a dose of 20 mg/kg of live weight as a preventive treatment for leptospirosis.
-(Include product names, manufacturers, descriptions, lot numbers, and expiration dates.)
-8. The bovine animals did not receive any other therapeutic or immunogenic treatment within 14 days previous to export.
+The farm of origin is located in the center of an area of at least 15 km radius around the farm in which no quarantine or clinical cases of infectious or contagious diseases from herds free of cases or outbreaks of the fo Animal Health Agriculture immunogenic treatment within 14 days previous to export.
 9. [Male] [Female] bovine animals were not tested for campylobacteriosis and trichomoniasis because [males have never been used for natural breeding or have only mounted virgin females] [females are virgin].
-10. [The bovine animals were vaccinated for leptospirosis containing 5 serovars L. canicola, grippotyphosa, haemorrhagiae, hardjo, and icterohaemorrhagiae, black leg, shipping fever, malignant edema, bovine viral diarrhea, infectious bovine rhinotracheitis/infectious pustular vulvovaginitis, bovine respiratory syncytial virus and bovine parainfluenza 3].
-TEST REQUIREMENTS All bovine animals must be tested with negative results as prescribed below within 30 days of shipment.
-The same tests may be repeated in Guatemala.
-1. Tuberculosis: Intradermal test using bovine PPD tuberculin.
-2. Brucellosis: Card test, complement fixation test, or any other officially recognized test, at a VS-certified laboratory.
-3. Bovine leukosis: Enzyme-linked immunosorbent assay (ELISA), polymerase chain reaction (PCR) or agar-gel immunodiffusion (AGID) test.
-4. Paratuberculosis (Johne's disease): Delayed -type hypersensitivity test (DTH) or ELISA.
-5. Infectious bovine rhinotracheitis: ELISA or serum neutralization (SN) at 1:8 or vaccination.
-Vaccinated animals must be certified as 6.
-Campylobacteriosis: Non virgin females: Either direct microscopic observation or culture of vaginal mucus.
-Virgin females are exempt.
-Males: Direct microscopic observation and culture of preputial smegma.
-Males that have never been used for natural breeding or have only mounted virgin females are exempt from this requirement.
-If no test is performed, an additional certification statement must be provided indicating the conditions.
-7. Trichomoniasis: Non virgin females: Either direct microscopic observation or culture of vaginal mucus.
-Virgin females are exempt.
-Males: Direct microscopic observation and culture of preputial smegma.
-Males that have never been used for natural breeding or have only mounted virgin females are exempt from this requirement.
-If no test is performed, an additional certification statement must be provided indicating the conditions.
-VACCINATIONS 1.
-The animals were vaccinated for leptospirosis containing 5 serovars L. canicola, grippotyphosa, haemorrhagiae, hardjo, and icterohaemorrhagiae, black leg, shipping fever, malignant edema, bovine viral diarrhea, infectious bovine rhinotracheitis/infectious pustular vulvovaginitis, bovine respiratory syncytial virus and bovine parainfluenza 3.
-EMBARKATION STATEMENTS At the port of embarkation, a VS port veterinarian shall attach to the Origin Health Certificate and the copy of the laboratory test results, the Certificate of Inspection of Export Animals (VS Form 17-37) showing: 1.
-The name and address of the consignor.
-2. The name and address of the consignee.
-3. The number, sex and types of animals to be shipped.
-4. A statement that the animals have been given a careful veterinary inspection at the port of embarkation and found free from evidence of communicable disease, tumors, fresh wounds or wounds in the process of healing, or ectoparasites within 24 hours of exportation.
-OTHER INFORMATION 1.
-In order to import live animals into Guatemala, the importer must request permission from the Vice Ministry for Animal and Plant Health and Regulationsof the Ministry of Agriculture, Livestock, and Foods (MAGA) not less than 15 days prior to the date of embarkation.
-Permission is based on submission of the following documents: origin health certificate, bill of lading, and complete invoice.
-A risk analysis or inspection for export at origin may be required.
-2. The U.S. Origin Health Certificate is valid for 30 days from the date of issuance although this can be extended to 45 days if the animals have remained healthy and in isolation from other animals U.S. Bovine Semen Animal Health Certificat e 4.
-The animals must not transit any country under animal health quarantine in route to Guatemala.
-In case of extreme necessity, it is indispensable to have a special permit from the Vice Ministry for Animal and Plant Health and Regulations.
-5. Vaccination against bovine brucellosis is recommended.
-The bovine semen must be accompanied by a U.S. Origin Health Certificate in English and Spanish issued by a veterinarian authorized by the U.S. Department of Agriculture (USDA) and endorsed by a Veterinary Services (VS) veterinarian.
-The certificate must contain the name and address of both the consignor and consignee and complete identification of the semen to be exported, including the identification of the artificial insemination (AI) center, donor animals, date of processing of the semen, number of doses, and batch.
-Additional certification must include: CERTIFICATION STATEMENTS 1.
-The United States is free from foot-and-mouth disease, lumpy skin disease, Rift Valley fever, and rinderpest.
-2. The semen originates from bulls in good health that were born and raised in the United States or from bulls legally imported into the country.
-3. At the time of semen collection, the donor bulls were free from clinical signs of infectious diseases including, brucellosis, bovine genital campylobacteriosis (vibriosis), bovine genital trichomoniasis, bovine virus diarrhea (BVD), and tuberculosis.
-4. The artificial insemination (AI) center from which the semen originated has been clinically free of the above mentioned diseases Animal Health Agriculture during the 30 days prior to semen collection.
+10. [The bovine animals were vaccinated for leptospirosis containing 5 serovars L. canicola, grippotyphosa, haemorrhagiae, hardio, and icterohaemorrhagiae, black leg, shipping fever, malignant edema, bovine viral diarrhea, infectious bovine rhinotracheitis/infectious pustular vulvovaginitis, bovine respiratory syncytial virus and bovine parainfluenza